nongman25/agar.io-custom/README.md

     *   **Viruses** were added as a new entity.
 The logic to "pop" a large cell on collision and split it into smaller pieces was a key challenge.

 4.  **Refactoring and Structuring:** As the codebase grew, it became necessary to refactor the code for better organization and maintainability.
-    *   The JavaScript code was moved from being inline in the `index.html` to a separate `src/main.js` file.
     *   The code was encapsulated within an Immediately Invoked Function Expression (IIFE) to avoid polluting the global namespace.
     *   Object-oriented principles were applied more strictly, with classes for `PlayerCell`, `Food`, `Virus`, and a `Camera` to manage the view.